 Industrial workers are aware that warehouses aren't the safest places in the world.
-In fact, most warehouses have a long list of safety protocols put in place to keep their workers safe from injuries common to this area of work.
+In fact, most warehouses avoid dangers with a list of both the hazards and safety protocols put in place to keep their workers safe from injuries common to this area of work.
 However, not every warehouse is exactly the same and many don't have safety guidelines for some of the most dangerous warehouse hazards.
-Here are some common issues to avoid in your warehouse and how to do it.
+Here we list the hazards of warehouse dangers and how to avoid them.

 With so much standing and lifting, warehouse workers shouldn't try to impress anyone.
 Lifting with your legs, wearing gloves and using helpful tools like hand trucks are all important to a person's safety and can play a role in preventing back or other chronic injuries.
 Padded slip-resistant mats can also be great for the ergonomic health of people who stand most of the day in the warehouse.

 The nonslip mat can help reduce traumatic injuries as well.
 Often, these can come as a result of slips and falls, sometimes due to slick floors or spilt substances.
 Seton Job Safety, an online safety magazine, advised warehouse workers to keep floors clean to save people from injury.

 "Maintaining a neat, clean and organized warehouse at all times will ensure a safer warehouse.
 Keep your floors free from water, oil, cleaning products and other spills that may cause slips and injuries.
 Clear all traffic areas of pallets, cartons, plastic wraps and other debris that may cause accidents or delay in warehouse operations," the magazine explained.

 Slip-resistant shoes can also play an important role in preventing unnecessary falls and slips.
 These work boots, can be invaluable – like nonslip mats you wear on your feet.